yktoo/yktoo.com/content/blog/posts/0334/index.en.md

     - /en/blog/post/334
 ---

-It's been exactly ten years since I've {{< intref "0001" "moved" >}} to the Netherlands.
+It's been exactly ten years since I've {{< a "0001" "moved" >}} to the Netherlands.
 And it's been an eventful time!

 <!--more-->